How to use SMS Marketing to grow your sales

 There are plenty of reasons to send text messages.
 For example:

 1-To send updates and notifications about products.

 2-To collect customer feedback.

 6-To send updates about order status and shipping.

 As usual, the key is to add value to the customer.
-This is the main point to consider when you start any marketing effort, and SMS marketing must follow the same idea.
+This is the main point to consider when starting any marketing effort, and SMS marketing must follow the same idea.

 Is SMS marketing effective?

 1-SMS has 98% open rates compared to 20% open email rates.

 This is because notification remains on until the message is read and is likely to be opened by the customer.
 People always have cell phones with them, and this is an advantage that contributes to the high open rates.